fluent/fluent-bit-docs/administration/configuring-fluent-bit/yaml/configuration-file.md

   * Filters
   * Outputs

+{% hint style="info" %}
+YAML configuration is used in the smoke tests for containers so an always-correct up-to-date example is here: <https://github.com/fluent/fluent-bit/blob/master/packaging/testing/smoke/container/fluent-bit.yaml>.
+{% endhint %}

 ## Env <a href="config_env" id="config_env"></a>

 The _env_ section allows to configure variables that will be used later on this configuration file.